 Café Scientifique is a place where anyone can come to explore the latest ideas in science and technology.

-Enjoy listening to a short talk from a guest speaker before engaging in debate and discussion around the topic.
+Enjoy listening to a short talk from a Bournemouth University researcher before engaging in debate and discussion around the topic.
 You can find out more about the international sensation that is Cafe Scientifique by looking at their website.

 In Bournemouth, we run every first Tuesday of the month (with the odd exception).
 Since September 2020, we have been running events online through Zoom.

 This activity is recognised under the Global Talent Programme and allows attending students to gain credit towards their Global Talent Award.